Finding the right domain name isn’t always as simple as it seems. Here’s my journey to landing a domain that perfectly fits the Lurp vibe.

 But no luck.
-It was already registered, sitting unused.
+It was already registered, sitting unused (in fact, the 456,976 possible four-letter .com domain combinations are all taken.)
 There was no website, just a parked domain.
 I hoped maybe I could buy it later, but in the meantime, I had to keep looking.

 While lerp.com was still a maybe, I started exploring other options.
 I looked at different TLDs like .app and .io, but nothing really clicked.
 Then I tried .it—and suddenly it made sense.
 “Lerp it!” had a fun ring to it, and the domain lerp.it was available.

-It felt right for the brand—short, easy to say, and just a little unexpected.
+It felt right for the brand—short, easy to say, and was gonna work well in social handles like @lerpit.
 I grabbed it.

 But then came a new challenge: lurp.com was also taken.
 This time by a company actually trying to sell it—probably for a small fortune.
-I wasn’t about to pay hundreds of thousands for a domain name.
+I wasn’t about to pay hundreds of thousands for some random domain name.
+Well, not really random, I suppose, but you get the point!

 Thankfully, lurp.it was available.
 It was a smooth switch from lerp.it, and it still had that playful energy.
 I decided to stick with it.